szhublox/experimental-behaviors-sdwebui/README.md

 ### Generating initial latent on CPU

 Generating on GPU gives different results on different cards, but generating on CPU does not.
 This is also available as a setting in new versions of webui.

+### Swap prompt/negative prompt and negate CFG

+This does not change the image output very much.
+The drawback is that the negative prompt has a hard 75 token limit.

 ### Setting sampler stop\_at